Call Us Today! 781-335-6663

 SO WHAT DO WE DO?

-It is important to remember that they are kids – they want to play with their peers, go to school and participate – so it is our job, as pediatric therapists, to help promote functional skills to allow for participation in meaningful activities.
+It is important to remember that these warriors are still kids – they want to play with their peers, go to school and participate – so it is our job, as pediatric therapists, to help promote functional skills to allow for participation in meaningful activities.
 Occupational therapy, physical therapy and speech therapy work together to help promote growth and development in functional motor/cognitive and sensory skills in order to help a stroke warrior live the best quality of life available to them.

 Where Do I learn More?